PiAir/rpi4learning/learninglocker/README.md

 Learning Locker is an open source Learning Record store that also offers commercial licenses and support options.
 For our goals we'll be using the open source version.
-I started using this docker version by [up2university](https://github.com/up2university/learninglocker2), kudus to them for providing that!
+I started using this docker version by [up2university](https://github.com/up2university/learninglocker2), kudos to them for providing that!
 But since then new versions of the source code and the different components have been release and eventually the build process failed to complete.
 So I changed some things based on the fixes provided online.
-I kept the docker tags for the parts originally provided by up2university in place (instead of renaming them) even though I'm not completely sure how close the code still is.
+I decided to rename the docker labels to reflect that change and replaced the 'dev' tags with the version numbers actually used in this build.

-Getting Learning Locker to work is a multi-step process, and like with Xerte, it starts with a build.
+Getting Learning Locker to work is a multi-step process, and like with some of the other images, it starts with a build.

 ## Setup - Build